dirkbo/redirect_track/README.md

 Parameters:
-ai = Analytics Trackng ID
+id = Analytics Trackng ID
-pn = Pagename used in google analaytics ti = title used to identify the target page in Analytics tg = target url user is redirected to after pageview has been tracked.
+pn = Pagename used in google analaytics (optional) ti = title used to identify the target page in Analytics (optional) tg = target url user is redirected to after pageview has been tracked.
 To use get parameters &tg=...
 MUST BE THE LAST PARAMETER!

 If your tracking code for Google analytics is: